 DOE agrees that it is prudent to consider cost-effectiveness of energy reduction measures.
 First costs, of course, are necessary to compute cost-effectiveness.
 DOE notes, however, that per the statute, high first costs/poor cost-effectiveness are not an explicit consideration for today’s rulemaking.
 (See 42 U.S.C.
-6834(a)(3)(D)) Nonetheless, DOE believes that minimizing costs to Federal agencies is a significant consideration, and DOE has designed today’s rule to minimize costs and foster the most cost-effective approaches to meeting the statutorily mandated fossil fuel reductions.
+6834(a)(3)(D)) Nonetheless, DOE believes that minimizing costs to Federal agencies is a significant consideration, and DOE has designed this proposed rule to minimize costs and foster the most cost-effective approaches to meeting the statutorily mandated fossil fuel reductions.

-The baseline Federal building energy efficiency standards recently published at 76 FR 49279 (August 10, 2011) require agencies to design new Federal buildings to achieve energy consumption levels at least 30 percent below the levels of the baseline building built to ASHRAE Standard 90.1-2007, or the IECC 2009 (depending on the type of building), if life-cycle cost-effective.
+The baseline Federal building energy efficiency standards published in the past few years require agencies to design new Federal buildings to achieve energy consumption levels at least 30 percent below the levels of the baseline building built to ASHRAE Standard 90.1-2010, or the IECC 2009 (depending on the type of building), if life-cycle cost-effective.
+See 78 FR 40945 (July 9 2013); 76 FR 49279 (August 10, 2011).
 If achieving this consumption level is not life-cycle cost-effective, Federal agencies must, at a minimum, meet ASHRAE Standard 90.1-2007, or the IECC 2009 (depending on the type of building).
 Federal agencies are already required to incur the costs associated with meeting these requirements.
-For new Federal buildings, it is only the additional first cost of achieving fossil fuel-generated consumption reductions beyond the 30 percent reduction already required for new Federal buildings that would be attributable to today’s rule.
+For new Federal buildings, it is only the additional first cost of achieving fossil fuel-generated consumption reductions beyond the energy efficiency improvements already required for new Federal buildings that would be attributable to this proposed rule.
 Beyond those pre-existing requirements, agencies have the option of implementing additional energy efficiency, on-site renewable energy, or acquiring off-site renewable energy in accordance with procedures described earlier.
 The rule provides agencies with some alternative ways to achieve the required fossil fuel reductions, and DOE expects that agencies will select the most cost-effective combination of these options.

 2. Other Impacts

 DOE received several comments closely associated with cost impacts.
-A few commenters expressed concern that today’s rule discourages or encourages the use of certain fuel types or other forms of energy without any consideration of the comparative efficiency and environmental impacts of optional fuel choices.
+A few commenters expressed concern that the rulemaking discourages or encourages the use of certain fuel types or other forms of energy without any consideration of the comparative efficiency and environmental impacts of optional fuel choices.
 (See AGA, No. 16 at p.
 2; APGA, No. 17 at pp. 2-3) One commenter encouraged DOE to account for indirect social costs and another expressed concern that DOE might use the “social cost of carbon” in its cost/benefit analysis for this rule (NRDC, No. 14 at p.
 7; EEI, No. 10 at pp. 8-9)

 Several comments were submitted questioning the technical and fiscal feasibility of meeting today’s requirements, especially the 100 percent fossil fuel reduction requirement starting in FY 2030.
 (See AGA, No. 16 at p.
 2; APGA, No. 17 at p.
 2; NPGA, No. 23 at pp. 2, 4; GTI, No. 22 at p.
 14; DOD-AF, No. 25C at p.
 7; EEI, Public Meeting Transcript, No. 7 at p.
 53)